 International Medical Corps works to the highest standards of integrity.
-We have a zero tolerance approach to all forms of fraud, bribery, and corruption.
+We have a zero-tolerance approach to all forms of fraud, bribery and corruption.

-International Medical Corps and Ethics and Compliance
+Ethics and Compliance

 Reporting and Whistleblowing